ctschroeder/tutorials/basel/mapping.md

 * [Carto](https://carto.com/) - commercial mapping tool with free scaled down option; not specifically for antiquity
 * [Tableau](https://www.tableau.com/) - commercial mapping and data visualization tool; not specifically for antiquity

+### If we have time, play around with Palladio's sample data set http://hdlab.stanford.edu/palladio/